My Chef's Apron

 Instructions

 • In a blender, blend all the ingredients.
-Continue to mix until all hemp seeds have been pulverized and disappeared into the liquid.
+Continue to mix until all hemp seeds have been pulverized and disappeared into the vegan yogurt.
 The drink should have a smooth and creamy texture.

-• Suppose you are using a high-speed blender.
-Then start first on the lowest speed setting, then gradually move up to the highest speed option.
+• If you are using a high-speed blender, start first on the lowest speed setting, then gradually move up to the highest speed option.

-• If the mangos were stored in the fridge, the drink would be cool enough to enjoy immediately.
+• If you stored the mangoes in the fridge the night before, the drink will be cool enough to enjoy immediately.
 Otherwise, chill in the fridge before serving.

 Notes